fredmessias43/merc_app/README.md

 ### TODO's

-- [ ] add listGroups
+- [x] add listGroups
     - name
     - description

-- [ ] add a page to select the listGroup
+- [x] add a page to select the itemsList
-- [ ] transition to the minor list with the items
+- [ ] transition to the itemsList with the items

-- [ ] add edit in minor list
+- [ ] add edit in itemsList